buckaroo-it/BuckarooWrapper_Laravel/README.md

 ### Composer Installation

-By far the easiest way to install the Laravel Buckaroo Wrapper client is to require it with [Composer](http://getcomposer.org/doc/00-intro.md).
+By far the easiest way to install the Laravel Buckaroo client is to require it with [Composer](http://getcomposer.org/doc/00-intro.md).

-    $ composer require buckaroo/buckaroo-wrapper:^1.0
+    $ composer require buckaroo/laravel-buckaroo:^1.0

     {
         "require": {
-            "buckaroo/buckaroo-wrapper": "^1.0"
+            "buckaroo/laravel-laravel": "^1.0"
         }
     }